-The general objective of this course is to help students to understand how cultural factors shape and affect human behaviour.
-This course covers broad spectrum cross-cultural issues.
-Topics such as sex and the culture; who am I in this world; aggression and warfare; health, stress and coping across culture will be included.
-At the end of the course, students will have a better appreciation of cultural groups and learn how to consider issues of culture in the interpretation of personal experiences and in the application of cultural diversity issues to various setting.
-Multimedia will be used in both lectures and tutorials and experiential learning approach will be adopted in this course.
+This subject's general objective is to help students understand how cultural factors shape and affect human behaviour.
+This subject covers broad spectrum cross-cultural issues.
+Topics include sex and the culture; who am I in this world; aggression and warfare; health, stress and coping across culture.
+At the end of the subject, students will have a better appreciation of cultural groups and learn how to consider cultural issues to interpret personal experiences and cultural diversity issues in various settings.
+Lectures and tutorials will feature experiential learning approaches and multimedia.

 |Faculty||Faculty of Society & Design|